geographiclib/geographiclib-doc/source/doc/triaxial.rst

 The inverse problem
 ^^^^^^^^^^^^^^^^^^^

+This describes the method used the Octave/MATLAB package.

 [Panou13]_ and [Baillard15]_ both attempt to solve the inverse problem, finding the shortest path between two points.
 However, neither offers a